Dr Tatiana Soares da Costa

 University of Adelaide

-Tatiana is passionate about making science accessible to all by engaging with STEM professionals, politicians, students, community and media, culminating in being named the 2022 SA Young Tall Poppy Scientist of the Year.
+I’m passionate about making science accessible by engaging with STEM professionals, politicians, students, community and media.
+I was named the 2022 SA Young Tall Poppy Scientist of the Year and a finalist in the 2023 SA Women of the Year Awards.